Cresco Public Library History

 The new public library moved from city hall to the E.R.Thompson building in May 1905.

 About 1913, the library board began to discuss the possible construction of a new library building.
 J.H.
 Howe, a member of the board, and also an architect, drew up plans for a new library building.
 Discussions were held by the Board of Trustees to apply for funds from the Carnegie Foundation to help with the construction of the new building.
 Dr. D.T.
 Robertson, secretary of the library building committee, made a trip to New York to interview the secretary of the Carnegie Foundation.
 The Secretary had one objection to giving funds for the purposed project.
 He questioned the number of people in the community who would use the library.
+George S. Bobinski wrote in his book, Carnegie Libraries: Their History and Impact on American Public Library Development (American Library Association, 1969 p.
+45), "Small towns, particularly those under 1000 population, were not eligible for Carnegie library grants, since separate library buildings were not considered a necessity for such localities.
+However, it was possible, and, indeed, urged by Carnegie officials that such small communities join together with townships so that their officials could request funds for a joint or a county library."
 Local library trustees suggested extending the service territory to townships of Vernon Springs, Albion, Howard Center, and New Oregon in Howard County and the townships of Freemont and Orleans in Winneshiek County.
 With the addition of these population centers, Robertson came home with the $17,500 necessary for the construction of the library.
 Construction of a new ‘Carnegie Library’ began in 1913 and was completed in 1915.
 Dedication of the new Cresco Public Library was held on February 10, 1915.

 On the anniversary of Andrew Carnegie’s one-hundredth birthday in 1935, the Carnegie Corporation sent to all the libraries that had received Carnegie funds to build a city library, a framed portrait of Andrew Carnegie.